segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

 In this case, your HubSpot `eventId` is 'Bought Item'.
 If you want to use an existing `eventId`, you can use it instead of the event value (for example, `Bought Item`).
 If you don't want to match an existing `eventId`, you can use any event label and HubSpot will auto-create the event for you.

-### Setting Contact Properties on Track
+#### Setting Contact Properties on Track

-Although we recommend you send `traits` using [Identify](/docs/connections/spec/identify/), you can also set HubSpot properties on a track call, as allowed by their [events API](http://developers.hubspot.com/docs/methods/enterprise_events/http_api){:target="_blank"}.
+Segment recommends that you send `traits` with an [Identify](/docs/connections/spec/identify/) call.
+You can also set HubSpot properties on a track call sent from any server-side source, as allowed by their [events API](http://developers.hubspot.com/docs/methods/enterprise_events/http_api){:target="_blank"}.
 You might want to use this method if you're running out of API calls on the Identify requests.

 Include HubSpot contact properties into the `context.traits` object: